rizziemma/apo/README.md

 # APO – APT Online [![Build Status](https://travis-ci.org/stromhalm/apo.svg)](https://travis-ci.org/stromhalm/apo)
 <img src="src/images/apo-logo.png" width="250"/>

-APO is a web interface for [APT](http://github.com/cvo-theory/apt), a powerful software for Petri net analysis and synthesis developed at the Carl von Ossietzky University in Oldenburg, Germany.
+The first version of APO is a web interface for [APT](http://github.com/cvo-theory/apt), a powerful software for Petri net analysis and synthesis developed at the Carl von Ossietzky University in Oldenburg, Germany.
 Visit [apo.adrian-jagusch.de](http://apo.adrian-jagusch.de) in your browser to try it out!

+This version contains new features developped by Emma Rizzi at the LAAS-CNRS, France as part of a 2 months internship (2020) during her 4th year at INSA Toulouse, France.

 ## Quickstart
 APO currently supports two types of nets: **[Petri nets](https://en.wikipedia.org/wiki/Petri_net)** (PN) and **[(labeled) transition systems](https://en.wikipedia.org/wiki/Transition_system)** (LTS).
 At your first visit a sample Petri net is created for you.
 Use the tools in the toolbar to create places and transitions and combine them with the **Arrows** tool.

 Then let APO calculate the properties of your net by using the Petri net analyzer in the menu bar!
 Is your net safe or bounded?
 What about its reversibility?
+You can also use the analysis menu to open a new menu and search properties amongst subnets.

 ### Short guide for using APO
 Now let's use APO to minimize a Petri net!
 First we create a net for mutual exclusion which is an often used example for the parallel features of Petri nets.
 See the first image below for what such a net could look like.
 You may use the **Tokens** tool to fire transitions and elucidate the net's behavior.